processone/eturnal/docker-k8s/README.md

   - /path/to/cert-files:/opt/eturnal/tls               # For TLS certificates.
 ```

-TLS certificates must be readable by eturnal user/group `9000:9000` and should not have world readable access rights (`chmod 400`).
+TLS certificates must be readable by the eturnal user/group `9000:9000` and should not have world-readable access rights (`chmod 400`).

 ## Examples for Docker Compose and Kubernetes

 This repository also contains configuration examples for:

 * [Docker Compose](/docker-k8s/examples/docker-compose)
 * [Kubernetes (Kustomize)](/docker-k8s/examples/kubernetes-kustomize)